 Most people understand the majority of the body’s immune system originates in the digestive system; in fact, 60-70% according to some estimates.
 However, the usual concern is that digestive tract and immune functions are often found to decline as we age thus contributing to disease through the entire body.
 New research indicates that the use of a good probiotic plus prebiotic can support healthy cholesterol levels and a healthy inflammation response.
+If you are a user of statin drugs, the following research should be important to you.

 Prebiotic Plus Probiotic